Sharesale

 The trio is facing charges of conspiracy, wire and mail fraud, and accused of filing misleading and false information that claimed that a certain amount of money was spent, when allegedly that was not the case.

-The whole problem revolves around 807 Esplande, an abandoned mansion that was to be renovated and developed into a state of the art post building and residence for film crews.
+The whole problem revolves around 807 Esplande, an abandoned mansion that was to be renovated and developed into a state of the art post production building and residence for film crews.

 Hoffman was previously indicted in felony tax fraud charges but was later acquitted.